Illinois's 17th congressional district

 The 17th congressional district of Illinois is represented by Democrat Eric Sorensen.
 It includes most of the northwestern portion of the state, with most of its population living on the Illinois side of the Quad Cities, as well as parts of Peoria and Rockford.
-The district includes Tampico, the birthplace of former president Ronald Reagan.

 The 17th congressional district has shifted northward after redistricting in 2012.
 It subsequently lost Quincy and Decatur, as well as its share of Springfield.
 It was generally thought that the redrawn map would allow the district to revert to the Democrats, who held it without interruption from 1983 to 2011.
 As expected, incumbent Representative Bobby Schilling was defeated, after serving only one term, by Democratic opponent Cheri Bustos in the 2012 election cycle, who served until 2023.

 The boundaries were drawn in a bipartisan deal to protect both Democratic incumbent Lane Evans and neighboring Republican incumbents.
 The lines of the district were drawn to move Republican voters into neighboring districts and to include Democratic neighborhoods in Springfield and Decatur.
 Evans retired in 2006 as a result of declining health, and the seat was won by his longtime aide Phil Hare.
 Although the district had been designed to elect a Democrat, Hare lost in 2010 to Republican pizzeria owner Bobby Schilling.
 In 2012, Democrat Cheri Bustos won the district election.